 Of course, you should never take out a second loan if your current credit agreement prohibits you from taking on additional loans or other forms of credit.
 Even if you’re a good candidate for another loan, if you violate the terms set out by your current business lender, the lender will consider you in default on your loan.
 And that’s definitely not a position you want to find yourself in.

-→TL;DR: Loan stacking is usually too risky, unless you have a very fast growing business and can afford to take on multiple loans at high risk.
+The takeaway: Loan stacking is usually too risky, unless you have a very fast-growing business and can afford to take on multiple loans at high risk.
 Even then, you should have a clear repayment plan, and the loans should maximize your business’s profits.

 Stacking loans from multiple business lenders can have negative implications for your business.
 Yes, there are some situations where multiple loan products can make sense.
 But ultimately, the more loans you have, the less money you have to reinvest back into your business.
 The result can be an unending cycle of debt.